 To make the millet fritters: In the large bowl combine all ingredients for the fritters and let it sit for about 15 minutes so grain and oat bran will absorb some of the moisture.

 Heat the oil in a large, heavy skillet over medium-low heat, spoon the mixture into 5-6 fritters, if they'll fit with some room between each, cook for about 7 minutes, until the buttons are browned.
 Carefully flip the fritters with a spatula and cook the second sides for 5 more minutes, or until golden.

-Remove from the skillet and put on warm plate while you cook the remaining fritters.
-The millet mixture keeps nicely in the refrigerator for a couple of days, you can cook fritters to order, if you like.
+Remove from the skillet and put on a warm plate while you cook the remaining fritters.
+The millet mixture keeps nicely in the refrigerator for a couple of days, you can cook fritters to order if you like.

-Serve warm with spiced plum sauce and you favorite herb.
+Serve warm with spiced plum sauce and your favorite herb.